eshinhw/til/Blockchain/Blockchain.md

 Blockchain is Distributed Ledge that is open to anyone in the blockchain network.
 Each block contains 1) Data 2) Hash and 3) Hash of previous block.
 The data stored inside each block depends on application domain.
 For example, each block inside bitcoin blockchain may contain the information about From, To and Amount.
 Hash is like a fingerprint that can be used to uniquely identify each block in the network.
 Hashes are very useful to detect any changes in a block because modifying or updating data inside a block causes to generate new hash.

+From a business perspective, it’s helpful to think of blockchain technology as a type of next-generation business process improvement software.
+Collaborative technology, such as blockchain, promises the ability to improve the business processes that occur between companies, radically lowering the “cost of trust.”
+For this reason, it may offer significantly higher returns for each investment dollar spent than most traditional internal investments.

 Genesis block: the first block of blockchain network which doesn't contain hash of previous block.

 Blockchain can be secured by the use of HASHING and PROOF OF WORK.